Biddai/Nicepad/README.md

 Then, wire the switches.
 I opted for direct wiring, as they are simpler than a matrix and I figured that a matrix will result in more work overall.

 ## Heatset inserts
 I opted for different type of mounting between the regular and the XL.
-The XL require less because I wanted to try that out (it is like that in the original Printed Pad)
+The XL require less because I wanted to try that out (it is like that in the original Printed Pad).
+If you rather not use heatset inserts, the model can be easily modified to accomodate that.
+I just like the feel of them.

 ## Wiring
 I like to wire the ground together for all the switches and then direct wire to the Pi zero as follows: